terraform-google-modules/terraform-google-kubernetes-engine/autogen/README.md

 **Note**: You must run Terraform from a VM on the same VPC as your cluster, otherwise there will be issues connecting to the GKE master.

   {% endif %}

+## Compatibility

+This module is meant for use with Terraform 0.12.
+If you haven't [upgraded][terraform-0.12-upgrade] and need a Terraform 0.11.x-compatible version of this module, the last released version intended for Terraform 0.11.x is [3.0.0].

 ## Usage
 There are multiple examples included in the [examples](./examples/) folder but simple usage is as follows: